 Stop resenting your struggles, start habituating yourselves to them – and they will start hurting less

-Whenever we have to do something difficult, be it physical such as push-ups or intellectual such as complicated assignments or spiritual such as mantra meditation, we often resent the struggle involved.
+Suppose we have to do something difficult, be it physical such as push-ups or intellectual such as complicated assignments or spiritual such as mantra meditation.
+While doing such things, we often resent the struggle involved.

 However, resentment wastes our emotional energy and makes that difficult thing more difficult.
 Highlighting that worthwhile joys require prior payment, the Bhagavad-gita (18.37) states that such joys taste like poison initially and like nectar eventually.
 Using our intelligence, if we just consciously accept that worthwhile things come at a price, such acceptance decreases the inner struggle.

 How?
 First, through the power of habit.
-Whatever we do repeatedly, we become habituated to it – and once something becomes a habit, the mental impressions within us that comprise the habit start prompting us to do that thing again, thereby making the inner struggle lesser.
-Second, once we penetrate through the initial poison to the eventual nectar and taste that nectar, the memory of that nectar inspires us to keep persevering.
+Whatever we do repeatedly, we become habituated to it – and once something becomes a habit, the mental impressions within us that comprise the habit start prompting us to do that thing again, thereby lessening the inner struggle.
+Second, once we penetrate through the initial poison to the eventual nectar, the memory of that nectar inspires us to keep persevering.

 By thus habituating ourselves to inner struggle, we can go through the poison to the nectar with less drama and trauma.